Chunlong101/MicrosoftGraphApiDemo/20211201/README.md

-Pls feel free to visit https://graphapidemosite.azurewebsites.net for more details, this demo website is hosted there, the test account is test@chunlong.onmicrosoft.com/2021Password1201
+Pls feel free to visit https://graphapidemosite.azurewebsites.net, this demo website is hosted there, the test account is test@chunlong.onmicrosoft.com/2021Password1201

 This repository has the source code of a demo website (screenshots below) that shows how Microsoft Graph Api works with OAuth 2.0: